Profile of <span>Siegfried Bleher</span>

 Mathematical Foundations of Computing

 In this course we will provide an introduction to the mathematical foundations of computer science, with an emphasis on formal reasoning.
 Topics will include propositional and predicate logic, sets, functions, and relations; basic number theory; mathematical induction and other proof methods; combinatorics, probability, and recurrence relations; graph theory; and models of computation.
-(CSCI 0145 or CSCI 0150) (Juniors and Seniors by waiver) 3 hrs. lect./lab
+(CSCI 0145 or CSCI 0146 or CSCI 0150) (Juniors and Seniors by waiver) 3 hrs. lect./lab

 Terms Taught